 CAM has taken the lead in advocating for funding CCHE's Museum Grant Program.
 The purpose of the Museum Grant Program is to assist and enhance the services of California's museums that undertake cultural projects that are deeply rooted in and reflective of underserved communities.
 This competitive grant program funds small projects in art, history, and science museums of varying sizes.
 Proceeds from the Snoopy Special Interest License Plate support the grant program.

-More than 500 arts organizations, independent venues, museums, local governments, service organizations, trade associations, and unions joined the coalition formed by California Arts Advocates, NIVA CA, and CAM to ask Governor Newsom and the California State Legislature for an unprecedented $1 billion investment in arts, culture, and creativity.
+More than 500 arts organizations, independent venues, museums, local governments, service organizations, trade associations, and unions joined the coalition formed by California Arts Advocates (CAA), California Chapter of the National Independent Venue Association (NIVA CA), and CAM to ask Governor Newsom and the California State Legislature for an unprecedented $1 billion investment in arts, culture, and creativity.
 The proposed stimulus and transformational investment in California’s arts and cultural sectors will help overcome the challenges of COVID-19 restrictions and have a positive impact on jobs creation, the economy, and tax revenues.
-Collectively, we are creating a movement that will help our sectors and California’s communities recover, rebuild, and pursue a more equitable future.

 To receive regular updates about CAM's legislative efforts, join CAM or subscribe to CAM Updates.